Benefits of Super Raw Food (+ Fermented Salsa recipe)Updated: August 13, 2017Fermented Foods, Recipes

-When enough lactic acid is produced by these friendly bacteria and fermentation is complete, milk is protected from spoilage for several days, weeks or even years as is the case with aged cheeses.
+When enough lactic acid is produced by these friendly bacteria and fermentation is complete, milk is protected from spoilage for several days, weeks or even years as is the case with aged cheese.

 Meat can be preserved by lacto-fermentation as well.
-Hard, aged sausages, such as traditionally prepared salami, are lacto-fermented foods.
+Hard, aged sausages, such as traditional salami, are lacto-fermented foods.

-The process of lacto-fermentation works in a similar manner with plant foods, transforming cabbage into sauerkraut and cucumbers into pickles.
-While not traditionally lacto-fermented, fruit can also be transformed into chutneys and marmalades using the same process.
+The process of fermentation works in a similar manner with plant foods, transforming cabbage into sauerkraut and cucumbers into pickles.
+While not traditionally lacto-fermented, fruit can also be transformed into chutney and marmalade using the same process.

 Lactic acid produced by beneficial bacterium ubiquitous in our environment and present on the surface of all plants and animals works to preserve food by inhibiting putrefying bacteria.
 Traditional cuisines from around the world prized lacto-fermented foods and beverages for their medicinal properties as well as delicious taste.
 Most traditional cuisines included at least one fermented food or beverage with every meal, which worked to improve digestion and nutrient absorption.